“Those who surrender freedom for security will not have, nor do they deserve, either one,” wrote Benjamin Franklin.

 By the same token, our police for all intents and purposes have been stripped of stop-and-search powers, since these are bound to be discriminatory against groups most likely to commit crimes.

-Yet our police have been told, perhaps not in so many words, that if they stop and search a young Rasta in Brixton, they must also stop a search, say, an aging tweedy gentleman in Chelsea.
+Yet our police have been told, perhaps not in so many words, that if they stop and search a young Rasta in Brixton, they must also stop and search, say, an aging tweedy gentleman in Chelsea.
 And if they can’t do that – and no police force can possibly have the personnel to be indiscriminate – then they can’t stop anyone.

 Historically even Anglophone countries used to realise that some liberty must sometimes be sacrificed for some security.

-Hence over a 1,000 refugees from Germany and Austria were interred on the Isle of Man for the duration of the Second World War.
+Hence over 1,000 refugees from Germany and Austria were interred on the Isle of Man for the duration of the Second World War.
 Among them were many Jews who on balance would have been unlikely Nazi spies.

 Americans went even further by interning in 1942 110,000 people of Japanese origin, 62 per cent of whom were US citizens.